BGI-SynBio/PyMOL-PUB/README.md

 # PyMOL-advance
-high-level interfaces from structure data to figures
+high-level interfaces from structure data to manuscript-level figures